-In both cases, check the Release notes Firely Server to see if settings have changed, or new settings have been introduced.
+In both cases, check the Release notes and upgrade management Firely Server to see if settings have changed, or new settings have been introduced.
 If you want to adjust a changed / new setting, copy the relevant section from appsettings.default.json to your own appsettings[.instance].json and then adjust it.